 - careers advice for LGBT+ students

-- counselling through our Counselling and Mental Health service at Bath
+- therapy through our Therapeutic Services and Mental Health service at Bath

 University of Bath Statement on trans equality